Typhoon Saola makes landfall in Guangdong after slamming Hong Kong, Macau

 Flagship carrier Cathay Pacific said flights would resume from noon (0400 GMT) on Saturday after being suspended since Friday afternoon.

 Hong Kong imposed its highest hurricane storm signal 10 on Friday night, lowering it to 8 by Saturday morning.
-The city's observatory said it would remain in force until 4 p.m.
+The city's observatory said the warning would remain in force until 4 p.m.
 (0800 GMT) as heavy rain and flooding were still affecting the territory.

 A large window was blown out of an office building in the Tseung Kwan O district, footage from broadcaster TVB showed.
 Photos posted on Facebook showed water levels at Repulse Bay beach surging several metres higher than normal level, partially submerging its landmark Tin Hau temple.